cap-apigee-capability/maven-plugin-deployment/README.md

 Command to deploy the proxy in Apigee from local machine:

 mvn install -Ptest -Dusername={apigee-edge-email} -Dpassword={apigee-edge-password} -Dorg={apigee-edge-org}

-Above command will deploy the proxy on Apigee.
+Above command will deploy the proxy on Apigee Edge.

 We can follow the same folder structure to deploy other API proxies on Apigee.